 So mostly, you’ll want to outline your course into sections and then make content.
 You could write it all up in a big Word file first (and publish that as an ebook, if you wanted).
 I usually make an outline, then the videos, then add a text summary with some links to mentioned tools and resources.
 I also make a workbook/guide with activities that they can print off and fill in (I’d actually like to just start designing this for print and putting them on Createspace/Amazon, so when people sign up for a course I can mail them a copy of the workbook.)

 You can either record yourself talking, or record your screen.
 I usually do some of both.
 You need enough lighting (I also have a usb fluorescent light I use sometimes that helps a little) and a quiet room without a lot of echo.
+I use Snagit for screen record because it’s easy but it crashes sometimes for super long videos; I also like the chrome plugin Loom which has a nice circle-profile pic.
+And logitech capture is pretty great but it’s not as simple so I don’t use it much.

 You can get really fancy with this stuff, and add thumbnails and text overlays and have a big in-home studio.
 Having a very professionally made course will let you charge more, but in my experience people pay for the education more than the experience.
 Your course needs to be able to teach what they want to learn, and make them continue/finish/do the work.
 But especially for your first course, I wouldn’t try and do everything perfectly.